 WAUCONDA WA Over a year and a half ago, I started writing a book about creativity for quilters.
 Many early mornings, with a coffee in hand, I scratched out my thoughts about how to make a quilt.
-Once the manuscript coalesced, I hired one of the top book designers in the country to take on my project and I began discussions with printers about producing my book.
+Once the manuscript coalesced, I began discussions with a book designer and offset printers about producing my book.

-It was a radical change in direction when I decided that my book would not be a book.
+Then I mad a radical change in the direction of my project.
+I decided that my book would not be a book.
 Instead I’ve chosen to publish each mini-chapter as a blog post.
 That way folks don't end up with one more physical item in their lives.
-And distribution over the web is much easier for everyone.
+And distribution over the web would be much easier for everyone.

 So welcome to my new book: Soaring Stitches—Creativity Snippets for Quilters.

 As far as I know, Kitty Pippen stands as the foremost American quilter to use Japanese textiles in her creations.
 Kitty made her first quilt when she was 70— a king-sized composition with facing cranes in the center and a border of curved indigo piecing.
 The hand-stitched quilt won first place at the national quilt show in Paducah.

 At the age of 97, spry Kitty began to decline.
 I asked Kitty’s daughter Sylvia if I could bed-sit with Kitty.
 That meant visiting, even if Kitty was asleep, so I could be in her presence.